fuhairuo/fuhairuo.github.io/_pages/techniques.md

 classes: "page--techniques"
 ---

-Below are brief introductions to three major techniques I use in my research.
+Below are brief introductions to three key techniques I use in my research.

 <br>